Antonio Roldán Betancur Airport

 Antonio Roldán Betancur Airport (IATA: APO, ICAO: SKLC) is an airport serving Apartadó, a town in the Antioquia Department of Colombia.
 The airport is in the countryside 12 km southwest of Apartadó.
-The airport is named after Antonio Roldán Betancur, who was governor of Antioquia from 1988 until his assassination in 1989.
+It is named after Antonio Roldán Betancur, who was governor of Antioquia from 1988 until his assassination in 1989.

 The Los Cedros VOR-DME (Ident: LCE) is located on the field.

 In 2016, the airport handled 210,550 passengers, and 201,330 in 2017.